 Q: What do you think of (insert name of QRP rig here)?

 A: This is hard for me to answer because my only experience with rigs has been my home-designed and built gear, my Kenwoods TS-570D & TS-480SAT which aren't really QRP rigs although I used them as one, and the Elecraft KX3, K2, and KX-1 rigs, or brief periods of using the QRP Plus, SG-2020, and a couple other rigs, most recently the great little ICOM IC705.
 It is my personal opinion that to get the best results from QRP (or QRO for that matter), you must use a rig with as many bells and whistles as possible on it.
 At least for me, the little QRP rigs are in many cases hard to use because a single control may serve several purposes whereas the bigger rigs have a separate control for each purpose.
 Of the rigs I have used, the KX3 by far has turned out to be the very easiest to use, along with the ICOM IC705, followed closely by the K2.
 The front panels have every function that I use regularly right at my fingertips while those functions used only occasionally are available via a menu system.
-Because of the extensive DSP filtering the KX3, and now the ICOM IC705 are also the best receiver I have ever used, followed closely by the K2.
-I would highly recommend the KX3 to anyone who is serious about operating CW/QRP.
+Because of the extensive DSP filtering the KX3, and now the ICOM IC705 are also the best receivers I have ever used, followed closely by the K2.
+I would highly recommend the KX3 or ICOM IC705 to anyone who is serious about operating CW/QRP.
 I haven't used the K3, but it should be pretty much the same in a larger package than the KX3.
 A newer rig in the KX2 which is like a little brother to the KX3 with similar performance, but fewer bells and whistles.

 Here's a review I wrote of one of the rigs I mentioned above - the SG-2020, and a review of the fabulous KX3 is here